altter/UPV_DPA_Example/readme.md

 - 1.3.
 Install trsfile python package
 - 1.5.
 Install skitlearn
 - 1.6.
 Install numpy
+- 1.7.
+Download the traces dataset

+### Downloading the traces dataset
+Traces dataset is in a single file (TRS extension) you can download from [here](https://drive.google.com/file/d/1_N0S6lUC7ndGdgzkv1_9tVi0OznOmJVM/view?usp=sharing)

 ### Note 0:
 Check python vervion: Open a terminal, type: `python --version`.
 You should see the info regarding python interpreter